Empathy, privacy, accessibility & delivery.

 Accessibility ~ We do not take internet access and literacy for granted.
 We build tools on equalizing platforms such as SMS, develop features for all levels of internet speed, and work to create the simplest forms possible.

-Delivery ~ Above all else, we serve at the pleasure of families experience hardships and strive to deliver public support without it adding to the stressful circumstance of poverty.
+Delivery ~ Above all else, we serve at the pleasure of families experiencing hardships and strive to deliver public support without it adding to the stressful circumstance of poverty.

 We know that in every state, people applying for food stamps have to follow a number of steps.
 They want some sense of whether they qualify, they need to apply by some method, interview with an office, and submit required documents -- all before they receive food stamps in the mail.